jwbuitenhuis/topn/README.md

 An interesting question came up in the Personal KDB+ mailing list: How can you efficiently find the top 100 most expensive rides in a dataset of 1.43 billion rows?

-The initial poster pointed out that loading the whole table into RAM and sorting all of it didn't seem like the best way.
-A number of suggestions came up, including the idiomatic `select[100;>total_amount]` approach which will run *idesc* on a single column ('>' is *k* for *idesc*), and then using the resulting indexes to retrieve the records of interest.
-This is a huge improvement to the original and likely the way to go for most scenarios.
-This doesn't work directly in a partitioned database since the i column is only unique for each partition. *.Q.ind* allows indexing into partitioned table:
+The initial poster pointed out that loading the whole table in RAM and sorting all of it seemed very inefficient and asked for a better way.
+A number of suggestions came up, including the idiomatic `select[100;>total_amount]` approach.
+This will run *idesc* on a single column ('>' is *k* for *idesc*), and then using the resulting indexes to retrieve the records of interest.
+Not loading the whole table in RAM is a huge improvement and this method is normally the way to go.
+The syntax doesn't work directly in a partitioned database since the i column is not globally unique: it starts at zero for each partition. *.Q.ind* uses the partition counts to translate the global indexes into locals and returns the desired rows:

     q).Q.ind[trips](select idesc total_amount from trips)`total_amount

 This will achieve most of the original goal but *idesc* still uses a fair amount of memory, enough to make a 32-bit 'home' version give up the ghost (wsfull) on a database of 10*5M rows.
 This will place a hard limit on the amount of rows that can be processed.
-I'm confident we'll see databases with 20 billion taxi rides in a few years.
-More egregious is the fact that *idesc* will sort every last row in the dataset, whereas we only need the binary distinction "hot or not".
+We could run on 64-bit, but memory is still limited and data is growing fast.
+I'm confident we'll see databases with 20 billion taxi rides soon.
+Besides using a lot of memory, *idesc* will sort every last row in the dataset, whereas we only need the binary distinction "hot or not".
 The 100 hotties can be sorted afterwards.

 ## Binary threshold search
 But can we do better?
 A scan of StackOverflow yielded terms like min-heap, priority-queues.
-I tried a few but KDB+ wasn't designed for mutating data and the performance dropped.
-I thought about how to apply vector programming and realised KDB+ shines when it comes to do doing a simple operation across a humongous list.
+I tried a few but KDB+ wasn't born to mutate a small list of data and the performance dropped.
+I thought about how to apply vector programming and realised KDB+ wants to do a simple operations on a big vector.
+It's unlikely that we can sort faster than the built-in algorithms.
 What if we could avoid sorting altogether?

 The idea is to look for a threshold value that only the top 100 are greater than.
 If we can quickly test how many values are above the threshold, we can hone in to the desired selection.
 The first question is whether this approach has merit in principle.
 An initial test looks promising: